 Chief General Manager in Charge

 Notification DNBS.
 PD.No.234 / CGM(US)-2011 dated December 02, 2011

-The Reserve Bank of India having considered it necessary in the public interest and being satisfied that for the purpose of enabling the Bank to regulate the credit system to the advantage of the country, it is necessary to give the directions set out below, hereby, in exercise of the powers conferred by sections 45JA, 45K, 45L and 45M of the Reserve Bank of India Act, 1934 (2 of 1934), and of all the powers enabling it in this behalf, hereby gives the Directions hereinafter specified.
+The Reserve Bank of India has considered it necessary in the public interest and being satisfied that for the purpose of enabling the Bank to regulate the credit system to the advantage of the country, it is necessary to give the directions set out below, hereby, in the exercise of the powers conferred by sections 45JA, 45K, 45L and 45M of the Reserve Bank of India Act, 1934 (2 of 1934), and of all the powers enabling it in this behalf, hereby gives the Directions hereinafter specified.

 1. Short title and commencement of the Directions

 i.
 These Directions shall be known as the Non-Banking Financial Company -Micro Finance Institutions (Reserve Bank) Directions, 2011.

 ii.
 These Directions shall come into force with immediate effect.

 These Directions shall apply to every Non-Banking Financial Company-Micro Finance Institution (NBFC-MFI) as defined in these Directions.

 An NBFC-MFI is defined as a non-deposit taking NBFC(other than a company licensed under Section 25 of the Indian Companies Act, 1956) that fulfills the following conditions: